FirelyTeam/firely-docs/vonk/reference/programming_api/iresource.rst

    var patientPoco = new Patient(); //Requires Hl7.Fhir.Model var resource = patientPoco.ToIResource();

 IResource is immutable, so changes will always result in a new instance.
-Changes can usually be applied with extension methods on ISourceNode, found in Vonk.Core.ElementModel.ISourceNodeExtensions.
+Changes can usually be applied with extension methods on ISourceNode, found in :ref:`Vonk.Core.ElementModel.ISourceNodeExtensions <vonk_reference_api_elementmodel>`.
 There are also several extension methods specifically for IResource in Vonk.Core.Common.IResourceExtensions:

 .. code-block:: csharp